subhamG98/Android-Parse-JSON-in-one-line-function/README.md

 =====

 ##BLOG
-#Visit guptasubham.blogspot.in for tutorial on using this library.
+Visit <a>guptasubham.blogspot.in</a> for tutorial on using this library.
 ====
 ## License: